The ten fastest-firing machine guns of World War II

 During World War II, machine guns were one of the main means of holding back advancing enemy infantry.
 It's all about their rate of fire, which ensured sufficient density of fire.

-At the same time, the top ten fastest-firing machine guns of that time was opened by the Type 99, Japanese-made, the rate of fire of which was the lowest among other weapons of this class presented in the top ten.
+The top ten fastest-firing machine guns of that time were opened by the Type 99, a Japanese-made machine gun whose rate of fire was the lowest among the other weapons of this class presented in the top ten.
 It fired an average of 550 rounds per minute.
-Due to the high cost, during the period from 1939 to 1945, Japanese industry was able to produce no more than one hundred thousand machine guns of this type.
+Due to the high cost, the Japanese industry was able to produce no more than one hundred thousand machine guns of this type from 1939 to 1945.

 In ninth place in terms of rate of fire is the American heavy machine gun of the Browning M2 system, capable of firing from 450 to 600 rounds per minute.
 The M2 was developed in 1932 based on the earlier Browning 1921.
 Various modifications of this machine gun are still used by the US Army today.
 In total, more than three million M2 machine guns were produced.